Cadillac STS: 2008–2011

-The STS for model year 2008 received minor exterior revisions, including a larger grille and chrome fender vents.
+The STS for the 2008 model year received minor exterior revisions, including a larger grille and chrome fender vents.
 The interior received revised materials and a new steering wheel.

 The standard powertrain was a direct-injected 3.6 L V6 mated to a six-speed automatic transmission, which in the STS produced 302 hp and 272 lbft of torque.
 Optional safety features included a lane departure warning system developed by Mobileye, a blind spot monitoring system, and an improved version of GM's StabiliTrak stability control system, which could operate the steering system in addition to the brakes to help correct a skid.
 Options previously limited to the V8 model (such as HID headlamps and Automotive head-up display) were available with the V6.
 The 2008 Cadillac STS debuted at the 2007 New York Auto Show.

 A 2010 update for the STS removed the GM badges, although early 2010 models still retained GM badging.
 For 2011, the V8 was dropped from the Cadillac STS lineup.